apux/apux.github.io/source/2015-08-31-how-to-install-postgresql-in-chakra-linux.html.markdown

     [postgres]$ initdb --locale es_MX.UTF-8 -E UTF8 -D '/var/lib/postgres/data'

-Given that we are logged in as postgres user, we can create the rest of the users right now.
-The easiest way to do that is interactively.

-    [postgres]$ createuser --interactive

 Now, as normal a user (not postgres), we can start our server.

     $ sudo systemctl start postgresql.service

 If we don't see any errors, it means that the server is running and accepting connections.

+As postgres user, we can create the rest of the users right now.
+The easiest way to do that is interactively.

+    [postgres]$ createuser --interactive

 We can now create a new database.